lihaoyi/joptimize/notes.md

     - Some kind of batching of multiple specializations together before re-running the optimistic analyses
       - Is it possible to update the optimistic analysis incrementally?

+Possible phase order:

+- OPTIONAL Pessimistic constant folding (possibly fused with construction)

+- Optimistic inferencing
+  - Needs to apply across method boundaries
+  - May narrow inferences around recursive/circular dependency graphs
+  - Infers the following properties:
+    - Purity
+    - Types (at the narrowest, concrete values)
+    - Specializations of called method implementations
+      - If other properties are later widened, may need to re-specialize method to wider properties
+      - Reverted specializations are kept around, may be re-used at a later callsite or DCEd if unused after optimistic inferencing is complete

+- Inlining
+  - Needs to happen after optimistic inferencing is complete, as it is irreversible (or at least, very messy to revert)
+  - Necessary to allow further stack-allocation of any mutable variables, as JVM does not allow ref/out parameters that can mutate locals in the surrounding scope
+    - Effectively-final variables which are not mutated can be simply passed in as additional arguments, but no way to return additional return values.
+  - Should not further narrow inferences, as method specialization during optimistic inferencing should already infer everything possible